San Antonio: Annual events

+Yearly events, such as Fiesta San Antonio (the city's signature event), Luminaria (a contemporary arts festival) and Fiesta Noche del Rio, add a variety of entertainment options to the area, as well as strengthening the economy.
+Fiesta San Antonio alone carries an annual economic impact of $340 million.
+The city also plays host to the San Antonio Film Festival every summer in August.

 Sports

 Professional sports

-The city's only top-level professional sports team, and consequently the team most San Antonians follow, is the San Antonio Spurs of the National Basketball Association.
+The city's only top-level professional sports team is the San Antonio Spurs of the National Basketball Association.
 Previously the Spurs played at the Alamodome (which was speculatively built in an attempt to lure a professional football team to the region), and before that the HemisFair Arena.
-They moved into the SBC Center in 2002 (since renamed the AT&T Center), built with public funds.
+They moved into the SBC Center in 2002 (since renamed the Frost Bank Center), built with public funds.